cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 ### Computing GC warnings and heap alerts

-The core data processing logic is encapsulated in the `HeapMonitorPipeline.computeHeapAlerts(DataStream<HeapStats> statsInput, ParameterTool params)` method that takes as input the DataStream of heap information and should produce a datastream of alerts when the conditions are met.
+The core data processing logic is encapsulated in the `HeapMonitorPipeline.computeHeapAlerts(DataStream<HeapMetrics> statsInput, ParameterTool params)` method that takes as input the DataStream of heap information and should produce a datastream of alerts when the conditions are met.

 The reason for structuring the code this way is to make our pipeline easily testable later by replacing our production data source with the test data stream.